 Evacuate Surgical Smoke: Everyone has the right to clean air.®

-ULPA Filter with Fluid Trap
+Safeguard Blue™ Hydrophobic ULPA Filter with built-in Fluid trap

 I.C.
 Medical’s exclusive ULPA (Ultra Low Penetration Air) Filter is the most sophisticated and effective filtration device on the market, engineered with these advanced features:

 - The filtration material is hydrophobic and does not allow fluids to pass through.
 In a heavy fluid environment, the ULPA filter responds by hardening (hydrophobic material).
 It does not allow any fluid into the unit.

 - The filter has a built-in fluid trap that captures small to moderate fluid flows during a procedure without the use of a canister.
 In instances of extremely heavy fluid flow, an additional suction canister can be added between the ULPA filter and patient.